cameronlares/web-sprint-challenge-adding-data-persistence/README.md

 1. Explain the difference between `Relational Databases` and `SQL`.

+A Relational Database Management System (RDBMS) is a platform to create and manage databases

+SQL is a language used to access and control RDBMSs.
+Pretty much all RDBMSs accept instructions in SQL, although the SQL they accept differs in small details.
+You can use SQL to set up databases and modify them, as well as accessing them.

 2. Why do tables need a `primary key`?
+The values that compose a primary key column are unique

 3. What is the name given to a table column that references the primary key on another table.

+Foreign Key

 4. What do we need in order to have a _many to many_ relationship between two tables.
+Join Table

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions